johnlevs/message_serializer/README.md

 The tool supports three type:

 - Constants
-- Enumerated values (refered to as states)
+- Enumerated values (referred to as states)
 - Messages

 Constants & States are constant values that would typically be defined at compile time in a program.
 Messages are structures in the program that a user would want to translate to byte arrays.
 The tool automatically generates the code to serialize each field in a message to network byte ordering, and then de-serialize it back.
 The generated code would be useful when sending data packets over a network.